Faslane Castle, Shandon Castle, and St Michael's Chapel

 Locations mentioned within the article (click to enlarge).

-Faslane Castle and Shandon Castle were two mediaeval Scottish castles which once stood between the village of Garelochhead and the town of Helensburgh, near the shores of the Gareloch, in Argyll and Bute.
+Faslane Castle and Shandon Castle were two mediaeval Scottish castles which once stood near the shores of the Gareloch, in Dunbartonshire, between the locations which later became the village of Garelochhead and town of Helensburgh.
 In the 19th century, the castles were thought to have dated back to the Middle Ages.
 At that time period, they were situated in within the mormaerdom of Lennox, which was controlled by the mormaers of Lennox.
 Today nothing remains of Faslane Castle; though in the 19th century certain ruins of Shandon Castle were said to have still existed.
 Near the site of Faslane Castle sits the ruinous St Michael's Chapel, which has also been thought to date to the Middle Ages.

 Faslane Castle

 Faslane Castle is a castle which once stood near Faslane, in Argyll and Bute (and also within the old county of Dunbartonshire).
 The site of the castle is located about 1.7 mi north of the modern town of Shandon; and about 1 mi south of the town of Garelochhead.
 The site sits overlooking the Gareloch and is today dominated by Her Majesty's Naval Base Clyde.

 In the Middle Ages, the lands of Dunbartonshire were then part of the Lennox, and were controlled by the mormaers of Lennox.
 The early 13th century mormaer Ailín II granted an extensive tract of land lying on the eastern side of the Gare Loch to one of his younger sons, Amhlaíbh.
 Descending from Amhlaíbh was Walter of Faslane, who was the great-grandson of Ailín II.
 On the death of Mormaer Domhnall, Walter became the representative of the male line of the house of Lennox.
 With his marriage to Margaret, daughter of Domhnall, Walter became mormaer in his own right.

 The castle, according to 19th-century historian William Fraser, was said to have dated back to the 12th century.
 The 21st century mediaevalist Geoffrey Stell compiled a census of mottes within Scotland and listed only four in Dunbartonshire—one of which is Faslane.
 According to Fraser, the castle was often occupied by earls of Lennox, or members of their family.